smart-edge-open/ido-specs/doc/core-network/openness_upf.md

     0000:af:0a.1 'Ethernet Virtual Function 700 Series 154c' if=enp175s10f1 drv=i40evf unused=igb_uio,vfio-pci
     ```

-4. Check the configmaps has the resource name as intel_sriov_dpdk along with the devices and drivers.
-In example below the devices **154c** and the driver **igb_uio** are part of the configmaps.
-If the device and driver are not present in the configmap they need to be added.
+4. Check that ConfigMaps has the resource name as `intel_sriov_dpdk` along with the devices and drivers.
+In the example below, the devices `154c` and the driver `igb_uio` are part of ConfigMaps.
+If the device and driver are not present in the ConfigMap, they need to be added.

     ```bash
     ne-controller# kubectl get configmaps -n kube-system | grep sriov